matomo-org/developer-documentation/docs/Hooks.md

 #### Tracker.recordAction
-_Defined in [Piwik/Tracker/Action](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php) in line [648](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php#L648)_
+_Defined in [Piwik/Tracker/Action](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php) in line [662](https://github.com/piwik/piwik/blob/master/core/Tracker/Action.php#L662)_

-This hook is called after saving (and updating) visitor information.
-You can use it for instance to sync the recorded action with third party systems.
+Triggered after successfully logging an action for a visit.

 Callback Signature:
 <pre><code>function($trackerAction = $this, $info)</code></pre>

 #### Tracker.recordEcommerceGoal
-_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [413](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L413)_
+_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [417](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L417)_

-This hook is called after recording an ecommerce goal.
-You can use it for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `items` and `revenue`.
+Triggered after successfully recording an ecommerce goal conversion.
+TODO: figure out what exactly is in $goal and $items

 Callback Signature:
-<pre><code>function($goal)</code></pre>
+<pre><code>function($goal, $items)</code></pre>

 #### Tracker.recordStandardGoals
-_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [778](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L778)_
+_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [786](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L786)_

-This hook is called after recording a standard goal.
-You can use it for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `url` and `revenue`.
+Triggered after successfully recording a standard goal (meaning non-ecommerce related) conversion.
+TODO: list what information is in $newGoal

 Callback Signature:
 <pre><code>function($newGoal)</code></pre>

 #### Tracker.Request.getIdSite
-_Defined in [Piwik/Tracker/Request](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php) in line [301](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php#L301)_
+_Defined in [Piwik/Tracker/Request](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php) in line [308](https://github.com/piwik/piwik/blob/master/core/Tracker/Request.php#L308)_

-This event allows a plugin to set/change the idsite in the tracking request.
-Note: A modified idSite has to be higher than `0`, otherwise an exception will be triggered.
-By default the idSite is specified on the URL parameter `idsite`.
+Triggered when obtaining the ID of the site that is currently being tracked.
+This event can be used to modify the site ID from what is specified by the **idsite** query parameter.

 Callback Signature:
 <pre><code>function(&amp;$idSite, $this-&gt;params)</code></pre>

 #### Tracker.setTrackerCacheGeneral
-_Defined in [Piwik/Tracker/Cache](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php) in line [117](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php#L117)_
+_Defined in [Piwik/Tracker/Cache](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php) in line [144](https://github.com/piwik/piwik/blob/master/core/Tracker/Cache.php#L144)_

-This event is triggered to add any custom content to the Tracker cache.
-You may want to cache any tracker data that is expensive to re-calculate on each tracking request.
+Triggered before the general tracker cache is saved to disk.
+This event can be used to add extra content to the cace.

+Data that is used during tracking but is expensive to compute/query should be cached so as not to slow the tracker down.
+One example of such data are options that are stored in the piwik_option table.
+Requesting data on each tracking request means an extra unnecessary database query on each visitor action.

+**Example**

+    public function setTrackerCacheGeneral(&$cacheContent)
+    {
+        $cacheContent['MyPlugin.myCacheKey'] = Option::get('MyPlugin_myOption');
+    }

 Callback Signature:
 <pre><code>function(&amp;$cacheContent)</code></pre>